Build Introduction

 Let’s take a moment to review our runes and how they interact with this build.

-Moni is our first rune and it may seem strange until you realize that
+Moni is our first rune, and it may seem strange until you realize that

 Lunging Strike has the Mobility tag and counts for this rule.
 Every 2 casts of our main attacking skill will trigger this rune, a great deal for a lot of offering.

 Qax takes all that offering and lets us control when to burst.
 It only triggers when a Non-Basic Non-Defensive skill is cast.
-For us this means when we cast anything other than
+For us, this means when we cast anything other than

 Lunging Strike or

-Challenging Shout this rune will pop once we have the offering.
+War Cry, this rune will pop once we have the offering.
 This means we can then choose to pop it, have it eat our resources (which we’ll gain back very quickly thanks to the Fury Per Second on

 Hooves of the Mountain God and